 As is the case for all our classes, if you’d like to bring along your own bike to work on, that would be fine.
 Otherwise, we have bikes you can practise on if you’d prefer to leave your trusty transport at home.
 The one possible exception is our Brompton maintenance class, since keeping six Bromptons in stock as maintenance demonstrators would be rather expensive!

 Beyond these courses, we have our Park Tool Advanced maintenance course here, and a series of more specialist courses looking at wheel-building, servicing and maintaining hydraulic brakes, stripping and rebuilding Sturmey-Archer three-speed hub gears, and maintaining Brompton’s world-famous folding bikes.

 Paying your deposit

 The deposit can be paid by Paypal (to email@example.com), or via bank transfer to London Bike Hub, sort code 08-92-99, and account number 65441099.
-Please use your first initial and first few letters of your surname, along with the first few letters of the course title, as your payment reference.
-We can take the deposit as cash or a cheque as well, if you drop it by the workshop at least a couple of weeks ahead of the course.
-Cheques should be made payable to London Bike Hub, and either handed in, or posted through the front door in an envelope marked for the attention of Jon Marks at London Bike Hub.
+Please use your initials, along with the first few letters of the course title, as your payment reference.
+We can take the deposit as cash, if you drop it by the workshop at least a couple of weeks ahead of the course.